JasonDGian/personal-projects/MIXBOX/project_draft_V3.md

 - The right side was added and validated
 - The full outline was assembled and tested

 For each iteration, I printed a test piece and physically checked the fit against the motherboard.
-These parts were not meant to represent the motherboard itself — they were the negative geometry, meaning the cavity the motherboard would eventually sit in.
+These parts were not meant to represent the motherboard itself, they were the negative geometry, meaning the cavity the motherboard would eventually sit in.
 This allowed me to test the enclosure fit directly, while keeping print time and material use low.

 After each test fit, I noted any areas that needed adjustment, updated the model in Blender, and printed a new iteration.
 Throughout the entire process, I kept a single reference vertex as the fixed origin.
 This made sure that any changes stayed consistent and didn’t unintentionally shift dimensions that had already been validated.